billdevcode/github-followers/README.md

 ## Trade-offs

-- No authentication - not secure but for our purposes, it should be fine (limit is 60/hour)
+- No authentication - not secure but for our purposes, it should be fine (API limit is 60/hour)
 - All CSS styles are located in `/src/User/User.css` - usually we separate them but for our purposes, it should be fine

 ## Live Site